73cirdan/MMM-bustimes/README.md

 # Using the module

-## Get your TimingPointCode
+## Get your TimingPointCode or StopAreaCode

-This module can show one or more bus stops in your neighbourhood, which are represented using a "TimingPoint" code (tpc).
+This module can show one or more bus stops in your neighbourhood, which are represented by a "TimingPoint" code (tpc) or "StopArea" code.
 A TimingPoint is a single stop on for example a bus or metro line.
 Note that a TimingPoint is just a single platform or quay.
 Stations and other hubs often have many TimingPoints.
 Even two bus stops on opposite sides of a street will be separate TimingPoints (despite both having the same name).
-"StopAreas" group multiple TimingPoints together into logical clusters (e.g., stops on both sides of a street, or a station).
+A "StopArea" groups multiple TimingPoints together into logical clusters (e.g., stops on both sides of a street, or a station).
+This module supports both.
 More information can be found on the
 [OVapi wiki](https://github.com/skywave/KV78Turbo-OVAPI/wiki).